-A study released Wednesday finally shed light on one of paleontology's most exciting discoveries: Scientists now believe that the fossils of a gigantic four-legged dinosaur weighing in at an estimated 69 tons belong to the largest land animal ever to walk Earth, the Atlantic reports.
+A study released Wednesday finally shed light on one of palaeontology's most exciting discoveries: Scientists now believe that the fossils of a gigantic four-legged dinosaur weighing in at an estimated 69 tons belong to the largest land animal ever to walk Earth, the Atlantic reports.

-Researchers first discovered the leviathan's bones in Argentina back in 2013, quickly realizing that what they'd just discovered was a new, gigantic species.
+Researchers first discovered the leviathan's bones in Argentina back in 2013, quickly realising that what they'd just discovered was a new, gigantic species.
 Many of the more than 160 fossils they unearthed were massive, including an eight-foot-long thigh bone.

-The team of paleontologists—led by José Carballido and Diego Pol of the Egidio Feruglio Paleontology Museum—finally gave their discovery a name on Wednesday in the Proceedings of the Royal Society B: Patagotitan mayorum.
+The team of palaeontologists—led by José Carballido and Diego Pol of the Egidio Feruglio Paleontology Museum—finally gave their discovery a name on Wednesday in the Proceedings of the Royal Society B: Patagotitan mayorum.
 They also answered some questions on the Titanosaurus species' origins, shape, and ungodly size.

 According to their research, the Patagotitan could weigh up to an estimated 86 tons—roughly equivalent to 14 full-grown elephants.
 It measured about 112 feet long (think two tractor trailers parked end to end), and the top of its shoulder towered roughly 20 feet above the ground.